covcom/205CDE/labs/16 Model-View-Controller/worksheet.md

 ## Tutorial

-CodeIgniter has a very good tutorial.
+CodeIgniter has a very good tutorial (http://www.codeigniter.com/user_guide/tutorial/index.html).
 With it you will find out what is MVC:s idea and how CodeIgniter works.

 ## Test your understanding